Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

-The method above defines sensitivity for the \textit{exclusive} mono-$\gamma$ plus $\slashed{E}$ signature at FCC-ee.
-Complementary to this, the \textit{inclusive} mono-$\gamma$ search relaxes the condition of HNL stability in the fiducial volume.
-Clearly, for the \textit{inclusive} search one cannot identify the photon energy with the missing energy due to the presence of additional potentially prompt visible final states.
+The method above defines sensitivity for the exclusive mono-$\gamma$ plus $\slashed{E}$ signature at FCC-ee.
+Complementary to this, the inclusive mono-$\gamma$ search relaxes the condition of HNL stability in the fiducial volume.
+Clearly, for the inclusive search one cannot identify the photon energy with the missing energy due to the presence of additional potentially prompt visible final states.
 This also implies that the inclusive analysis may have additional backgrounds, which we do not account for.
 Our sensitivity estimate is still applicable if the HNLs can decay to additional exotic invisible final states, thereby suppressing the branching ratios for visible decays in the detector.
 For the inclusive search, we set $\mathcal{P}_{\text{out}} = 1$.
+We generally assume that the HNLs decay outside the detector or have lifetimes long enough to be considered stable.
+An example scenario with a potentially dominant invisible decay mode is discussed in Ref.~\cite{Deppisch:2024izn} where the HNL couples to a light axion-like pseudoscalar particle $a$, leading to the two-body decay $N\to a\nu$.
+Satisfying experimental and cosmological constraints, this decay mode can be dominant for HNL masses $1~\text{GeV} \lesssim m_N \lesssim 100$~GeV in our region of interest with branching ratios to invisible states suppressed by factors of $10^{-6}$ ($m_N \approx 1$~GeV) to $10^{-2}$ ($m_N \approx 100$~GeV).
+While the presence of an extra light exotic state $a$ would result in additional operators within an EFT framework, the operators discussed here will still be present.

-After applying the kinematic cuts and estimating the geometric acceptance, the total number of surviving mono-$\gamma$ plus $\slashed{E}$ signal events is given by,
+After applying the kinematic cuts and estimating the geometric acceptance, the total number of surviving mono-$\gamma$ plus $\slashed{E}$ signal events is given by

 which depends on the HNL mass and active-sterile mixing through the cross section for the signal process, $\sigma$, and $\mathcal{P}_{\text{out}}$.
 The number of background events, $B$, is similarly found by multiplying the SM cross section by the integrated luminosity and the associated kinematic efficiency.
 To determine the sensitivity to the active-sterile mixing, $V_{eN}$, we compute the median significance for a counting experiment of known background~\cite{Cowan:2010js},